M-J-Y-21/WebEng/README.md

 * Retrieving summary information (number of songs, earliest and latest release by date, highest popularity among all songs) for a specific artist by artist ID or artist name
 * Retrieving a list of the top N, N > 1 songs by popularity for a given year, returned in batches of M = {10, 20, 50, 100}
 * Retrieving a list of the top N, N > 1 artists by popularity for a given year, returned in batches of M = {10, 20, 50, 100}

+Therefore the outcome of this milestone is documentation for a REST API that allows users to retrieve, create, update, and delete information about songs and artists.

 ## M2: API Implementation